Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 In captivity, comparably-sized toucans have a very forgiving lifespan of around 20–25 years regardless of species .
 Therefore, even a 65-year-old owner can adopt a baby toucan and have a reasonable expectation to see their pet's life through most or all of its years.

-5. Toucans are Affectionate
+5. Toucans Are Affectionate

 The more popular toucan species that are kept as pets can be surprisingly affectionate and inquisitive (when they are hand-raised and socialized .
 This doesn't mean they aren't prone to bouts of aggression during the breeding season, or that individuals don't have certain "quirks" that may result in unexpected nips towards feet and fingers, however, as animals that naturally gravitate towards nesting in tree cavities, these strange birds often love to snuggle with their owners.
 This is, of course, mostly true with toucans that have been socialized around humans, which is just the same with other birds.

-6. Less Bird Dander
+6. They Have Less Bird Dander

 Toucans can be considered to have less messy feathers than parrots because they do not have excessive feathery down .
 This could potentially be an important trait for people who want birds but are sensitive to wafting downy particles.